-As part of a global financial services company, the Issuer's businesses are materially affected by conditions in the financial markets, economic conditions generally and other developments in Europe, the US, Asia and elsewhere around the world.
+As part of a global financial services company, the Issuer's businesses could be materially adversely affected by unfavourable global and local economic and market conditions generally, as well as geopolitical events and other developments in Europe, the US, Asia and elsewhere around the world.
 The Issuer's financial condition and results of operations could be materially adversely affected if these conditions do not improve, or if they stagnate or worsen.
-Further, various countries in which the Issuer operates or invests have experienced severe economic disruptions particular to that country or region, including extreme currency fluctuations, high inflation, or low or negative growth, among other negative conditions.
-Volatility increased in the beginning of
+Further, various countries in which the Issuer operates or invests have experienced severe economic disruptions particular to that country or region, including extreme currency fluctuations, high inflation, or low or negative growth, among other negative conditions, which could have an adverse effect on the Issuer's operations and investments.
+Volatility also increased at the beginning of 2020 and equity market indices declined amid concerns surrounding the spread of COVID-19 and the economic environment may experience further volatility depending on the longevity and severity of the COVID-19 pandemic.